halannl/java-custom-tic-tac-toe/README.md

 # java-custom-tic-tac-toe
 A custom Tic Tac Toe game made in java.

-This tic tac toe version is made for 3 players, 2 of them are human and another is a computer.
+This tic tac toe version is made for 3 players, 2 of them are human and the another one is the computer.
 You can choose which symbol each player will use and can set the board size between 3 and 10.

+## Configuration

+To configure it you can find an "app.properties" file in the src/main/resources folder, than change the properties.

+## Execution

 To play the game you must build the project using maven by the commands: